domcleal/rspec-puppet-augeas/README.md

 It has methods to add to the checks it performs:

 * `with_change` ensures the resource was "applied" and didn't no-op
-* `idempotently` runs the resource again to ensure it only applies once
+* `idempotently` runs the resource again to ensure it applies a maximum of once

 ### Test utilities